VRConservation/vance_cv/_build/html/_sources/intro.md

 # Welcome
 Work with me if you need assistance integrating geospatial, qualitative, and quantitative data with complex conservation projects.
-I have deep experience diversifying funding sources and measuring success of projects at any funding level.
+I have deep experience diversifying funding sources and measuring project success at any funding level.

 ## Background
 Welcome to the Vance Russell bio, CV, projects, publications, and testimonials site.
 Click on the links for more details and see [3point.xyz](https://3point.xyz) for more details on what we do and [my linkedin page](https://www.linkedin.com/in/vance-russell-ab596810) for additional information.
 Please don't hesitate to contact me at vance at 3point.xyz.